ISY-Project-Groep-Nr1/BestBoard-Framework/README.md

 ## Style
 Style is an interface responsible for the visuals of the framework.<br>
-This includes drawing panels, drawing text, background color, choosing fonts and drawing buttons.
+This includes drawing panels, drawing text, background color, choosing fonts and drawing buttons.<br>
+To create a new Style, simply implement Style and fill in the blanks

 #### Font
 Some styles need different sizes of fonts than other styles.
 To help abstract this from the GuiElements and users, size is instead specified in Sizes: large, medium and small.

+# Entry points
+In the framework, all game specific code should be in the game logic section